-- > Fillings for anything other than decay or fracture are not covered - Polishing or reshaping fillings is not covered - Overhang removal
+- > Fillings for anything other than decay or fracture.

+- Polishing or reshaping fillings.

+- > Overhang removal.

-Pediatric Crowns Covered at 50%
+Pediatric Crowns

 Crowns can have two meanings in dentistry.
 Dentists call the part of your teeth you can see when you smile the crown.
 But most people think of a crown as an artificial covering that gets cemented into your mouth over a tooth.
 Artificial crowns cover teeth that have been severely damaged.
 In this section, we are talking about the second type of crown - the artificial covering.
 We pay 50% of the allowable expense for these services after you pay your deductible.